 Teaching and Learning at Key Stage 4

-The Technology department offers two GCSEs starting in Year Nine; these are Food and Nutrition and Design & Technology.
+The Technology department offers three GCSEs starting in Year Nine; these are Food and Nutrition, Design & Technology and 3D Art.

 The Technology department aims to prepare pupils to participate in tomorrow's rapidly changing technologies.
 Pupils are encouraged to develop their ability to explore design opportunities and stakeholder needs, wants and values, and to develop and effectively communicate realistic design proposals that meet these requirements.
 They will develop their decision making skills and the ability to critique and refine their ideas throughout the process.
 They will also gain a broad knowledge of materials, components, technologies and practical skills and will learn how to use these safely to develop high quality, imaginative and functional prototypes.